A resident-led Healthy Streets project for Deptford

 Since being awarded the funding in 2017 a range of engagement events and activities have taken place across the area.

-Based on feedback from the events plans have been drawn up and are now out for consultation.
+Based on feedback from the events plans were drawn up, ideas collated and then consulted on.

-So, residents campaigned to close it to cars prioritising pedestrians and cyclists.
+Residents campaigned to close the street to motorised vehicles to prioritise pedestrians and cyclists.

-Lewisham Council officers alongside Lewisham Council Cabinet members supported the idea and in September the road was closed for a six month trial period.
+Lewisham Council officers alongside Lewisham Council Cabinet members supported the idea and in September 2019 the road was closed for a six month trial period using four large planters designed by Meristem.

 Picture: Dog & Bell Pickle Festival 16 November 2019